CBITS & Bounce Back

 Search the most current list of CBITS/Bounce Back providers using the CT Evidence-Based Practices Directory.

 DCF plans to continue expanding CBITS and Bounce Back with the goal of eventually attaining statewide coverage.
 Connecticut providers, schools, school-based health centers, or others interested in participating in the Connecticut CBITS initiative can get more information in the CBITS application & welcome packet or the CT CBITS Initiative pamphlet

-For more information about CBITS, contact Jason Lang.
+For more information about CBITS, contact Diana Perry.